 It’s easy to feel overwhelmed with so many car insurance providers competing for your business.
 To help you save time, our team compared quotes from nine leading insurance providers in Arizona to find the best rates for four driver categories.
 On this page, you’ll find the best car insurance quotes for:

 Best Rates For Drivers With No Recent Accidents

-Our analysts found that Geico has the lowest auto insurance rates in Arizona for drivers whose recent driving history is free of accidents.
+Our analysts found that Safeco has the lowest auto insurance rates in Arizona for drivers whose recent driving history is free of accidents.
 This tells insurance carriers that you’re less of a risk, which is why safe motorists usually pay less for insurance.
 If you don’t qualify for a safe driver discount just yet, make it a point to improve your driving record over the coming years, and then compare insurance quotes again to see if you’re eligible for lower premiums.